 Tasks:

-To instill a sense of patriotism and civic responsibility, a respectful attitude towards the symbols of the statehood of Russia.
+To foster a sense of patriotism and civic responsibility, respect for the symbols of Russian statehood.
 To provide students with more complete information about the history of the appearance of the state flag of Russia, about the history of standards and banners in Russia.
-Increase the motivation of educational activities through the use of non-traditional forms of presentation of material, ICT tools, elements of gaming activities.
-Find, systematize and analyze information.
+Increase motivation for learning activities through the use of non-traditional forms of presenting material, ICT tools, elements of gaming activities Find, systematize and analyze information.
 Learn to analyze historical sources and draw conclusions.
-To teach to convey information to listeners, to defend one's point of view with reason.
-Develop students' creativity.
+Learn to convey information to listeners and defend your point of view with arguments.
+Develop students' creative abilities.

 Move.